Azure/azure-sdk/docs/cpp/introduction.md

 - `microsoft::azure::CosmosDB` (not in the `Azure` namespace and does not use grouping, uses lowercase letters)
 - `azure::mixed_reality::kinect` (the grouping is not in the approved list and uses snake_case)
-- `Azure::Iot::IotHub::DeviceProvisioning` (too many levels in the group)
+- `Azure::IoT::IoTHub::DeviceProvisioning` (too many levels in the group)

 ### Support for Mocking {#cpp-mocking}